ahoydave/contrib-graph-writer/README.md

 1. Decide on a message.
 You can fit about 8 characters into a one year contrib graph.

 1. Pick the starting date for the message.
-This needs to be on the top line of your contrib graph and I suggest as far left as possible.
+This needs to be a Sunday so that it is on the top line of your contrib graph and I suggest as far left as possible.
 For example, in 2014 a good starting date is 2014-01-12

 1. Clone this repo and install deps.
 I wrote this using node 16 so use that to be safe
 ```